nayowl/MechaCar_Statistical_Analysis/README.md

 Figure 6 shows us the t-test value for each  manufacturing lot.
 The p-value for lot 1 is 1 and  lot 2 is 0.6072.
 Both p-value for lot 1 and lot 2 are bigger than 0.05.
 This means that  we do not have sufficient evidence to reject the null hypothesis, and the two means not statistically different for lot 1 and lot 2.
 On the other hand, the p-value for lot 3 is 0.04168 and less then 0.05, this indicates that we can reject the null hypothesis for lot 3 and the two means are statistically different for lot 3.

+### Study Comparing the MechaCar to the Competition

+:question: What metric or metrics are you going to test?
+One of the metric that will be tested is maintenance cost.
+Maintenance cost is one of the biggest expense of car owner.
+By having lower maintenance cost compare to other competitor , AutosRUs can attract consumer to buy MechaCar.

+:question: What is the null hypothesis or alternative hypothesis?
+ H0: Maintenance Cost have no effect for customer decision to buy car
+ H1: Maintenance Cost have effect for customer decision to buy car

+:question: What statistical test would you use to test the hypothesis?
+And why?
+Stastical test that will be used is ANOVA.
+ANOVA is used to test the means of a single dependent variable across a single independent variable with multiple groups.
+In this case is maintenance cost mechacar compared to to other competitor.

+:question: What data is needed to run the statistical test?
+Data that will be needed is maintenance cost of mechacar and competitors and consumer survey about different maintenance cost compare to the willingness to buy a car based on the maintenance cost